Sayanc93/GetDomain/README.md

     Run `gem install thor` to install it before running the tool.

+* **Parallel**: Parallel processing made simple and fast

+    Run `gem install parallel` to install it before running the tool.

 * **HTTParty**: HTTparty is a simple and efficient tool to handle HTTP requests.

     Run `gem install httparty` to install it before running the tool.